stefisha/JumpingSpyder_Breakout/README.md

 ## Overview

-**Jumpy_Bot** is a Node.js Telegram bot for crypto traders, focused on Solana.
+**Jumpy_Bot** is a JavaScript powered Telegram bot for crypto traders, focused on Solana.
 It provides real-time sentiment signals, lets users track tokens, and manages premium access using Solana wallet balances.
 The bot is built with [Telegraf](https://telegraf.js.org/) and integrates with Solana via deterministic wallet generation.

 ---